illidanlab/PRL/README.md

 ## Our Implementation
 Our code is based on the official implementation of [co-teaching](https://github.com/bhanML/Co-teaching).
 In their code, no data augmentation is used and the backbone network is a single 9-layer CNN.
 You can change the network to resnet and add standard data augmentation(i.e. crop, horizontal flip) and [mixup](https://arxiv.org/abs/1710.09412) to boost performance.
-We did not include those technique in our experiment since we want to focus on the effect of the filtering step.
+We did not include those techniques in our experiment since we want to focus on the effect of the filtering step.

 dependency: